 Much of my training and voluntary work was completed while also working in various senior management and consulting roles.
-The key focus in my work has always been helping individuals to reach their full potential and I have over 20 years experience of management, training and people development.
+The key focus in my work has always been helping individuals to reach their full potential and I have over 20 years experience of management, training, coaching and people development.

 I have supported people and organisations undergoing major change and restructuring often resulting in employees being made redundant and requiring outplacement services and wellbeing support.
-I have worked with most sectors and industries both in the private sector and more recently the NHS.
+I have been fortunate to with many large organisations both in the private sector and more recently the NHS.